mosbymc/validator/README.md

 The html page is my test page for the validator to do initial testing of new features.
 You'll find it's fairly scatter-brained, but I believe all of the functionality of validator.js is on display there.
 To get validate.html working, you'll need the files form.css and validator.js.
 It's also currently using JQuery and JQuery UI CDNs.
 As stated above, while the example page requires JQuery UI, the validator itself does not.
 Some of the functionality has been tested against production websites, but not all of it has been vetted in the real world yet.
 I look forward to hearing about the bugs and additional feature requests from anyone who uses this.

 I am currently working on an extension to validator.js that will format inputs for the user as specified by the developer.
-IT will be able to take in basic formatting or a regex string can be supplied that will format input as the user types - only allowing characters as specified and adding any formatting such as "-", or ",".
+It will be able to take in basic formatting or a regex string can be supplied that will format input as the user types - only allowing characters as specified and adding any formatting such as "-", or ",".

 The repo for the formatter is at: https://github.com/mosbymc/inputformatter

-I am still waiting on the cable company to activate the internet at my new apartment - 2 weeks now.
-Wouldn't think it would be that difficult, but what do I know of flipping switches?
-Once they can actually turn on the internet, I will begin committing to the formatter repo.

 # **validator.js**